Er-F/Er-F/README.md

 ## 🧑‍💻 About My Experience

-- **Python Programming**: I took several courses at university in programming and have continuously used Python in my work ever since.
-It is a strong tool and I very much appreciate all the open source libraries!

-- **Dashboard and Business Intelligence**: Steamlit is a powerful python library that allows you to quickly create sophisticated dashboards.
-I have used it in several projects to create user-friendly applications.
+- **Dashboard and Business Intelligence**: Streamlit is a powerful python library that allows you to quickly create sophisticated dashboards.
+I have experience using Streamlit in several of my projects to create user-friendly applications.

 - **GenAI**: I have done several personal projects where GenAI-APIs have been used.
 Have a look at one of my repos.